 Do you want the crazy story behind this supplement?
 Then read on!

-Mr Hyde is a pre-workout designed to take energy, strength, and recovery to the limits.
+Mr. Hyde is a pre-workout designed to take energy, strength, and recovery to the limits.
 Created with the serious bodybuilder in mind—its formula is angled towards massively improving workout performance—delivering faster mass-gaining rewards.

 But, don’t get too excited.

-The original Mr Hyde wasn’t as incredible or innovative as it first appeared—its main power coming from a massive dose of 419 mg of caffeine.
+The original Mr. Hyde wasn’t as incredible or innovative as it first appeared—its main power coming from a massive dose of 419 mg of caffeine.

-Yet, as you will soon discover in this Mr Hyde pre workout review, this first incarnation was withdrawn.
-This led ProSupps to reformulate the pre-workout—into what could be called Mr Hyde 2.0.
+Yet, as you will soon discover in this Mr. Hyde pre-workout review, this first incarnation was withdrawn.
+This led ProSupps to reformulate the pre-workout—into what could be called Mr. Hyde 2.0.

 However, whether guys missed the original formulation, or they just didn’t trust the product any more—ProSupps then discontinued Mr Hyde 2.0 and replaced it with their Signature series pre-workout—which bears little resemblance to the first two products.
 They also have Mr. Hyde Nitrox and Mr Hyde Icon for sale.

 Just one more thing:

-How Does Mr Hyde Pre Workout Work?
+How Does Mr. Hyde Nitrox Pre Workout Work?